IvoVellekoop/wavesim_py/docs/source/readme.rst

     :language: python
     :caption: ``helmholtz_1d_analytical.py``.
 A simple example of a 1D problem with a homogeneous medium.

 Apart from the inputs :attr:`~.Domain.permittivity`, :attr:`~.Domain.source`, and :attr:`~.Domain.periodic`, all other parameters have defaults.
-Details about these are given below (with the default values, if defined).
+Details about all parameters are given below (with the default values, if defined).

 Parameters in the :class:`~.domain.Domain` class: :class:`~.helmholtzdomain.HelmholtzDomain` (for a single domain without domain decomposition) or :class:`~.multidomain.MultiDomain` (to solve a problem with domain decomposition)